iron-io/iron_mq_go/README.md

     msg, err := queue.Get()

 When you pop/get a message from the queue, it will *not* be deleted.
-It will eventualy go back onto the queue after a timeout if you don't delete it.
+It will eventually go back onto the queue after a timeout if you don't delete it.
 (The default timeout is 10 minutes.)

 **Delete** a message from the queue: